-The employee can unilaterally terminate the employment contract by a written notice to the employer 30 days in advance, or by notice 3 days in advance during the probation period.
+The employee can unilaterally terminate the employment contract by written notice to the employer 30 days in advance, or by written notice 3 days in advance if submitted during the probation period.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?

-There are no laws or rules in China regulating the legal term of ‘garden leave’, however such practice exists where employers grant employees ‘garden leave’ on full pay.
-Ordinarily the legal risks for the company in these circumstances are not very high, unless the employees claims the work conditions as stipulated in the employment contract and in this situation, the evaluation of the relevant consequences can be made on a case by case basis.
+There are no laws or rules in China regulating the legal term of ‘garden leave’, however such a practice exists where employers grant employees ‘garden leave’ on full pay.
+Ordinarily the legal risks for the company in these circumstances are not very high, unless the employees claim the work conditions differ from those stipulated in the employment contract.
+In this situation, the evaluation of the relevant consequences can be made on a case by case basis.

-The employer shall give a written notice in advance or pay one month’s salary in lieu of notice, upon the situations that termination without fault of employees (see question 1) is allowed.
-Furthermore, some requirements of procedure shall be followed under different circumstances, such as in cases of dismissing the incompetent employee.
-In this case, the employer must first arrange training or another new position for the employee who is proved incompetent, and the employee must be incompetent for work after this process.
+The employer shall give a written notice in advance or pay one month’s salary in lieu of notice, in situations where termination without fault of employees (see question 1) is permitted.
+Furthermore, some requirements of procedure shall be followed under different circumstances, such as in cases of dismissing an incompetent employee.
+In this case the employer must provide a training for the employee to improve his/her performance or assign him/her to a new position.
+If the employee continues to display incompetency after this process, the employee may be legally dismissed.
 In cases of mass redundancy, employers must also follow certain conditions and procedures (see question 2).

 If the employer does not follow any prescribed procedure as described in response to question 7, what are the consequences for the employer?

-If the employer does not follow any of the prescribed procedures as described in response to question 7, then such behaviour shall be deemed as illegal termination and the employee is entitled to the ‘double economic compensation’ (see question 15) or reinstatement.
+If the employer fails to follow any of the prescribed procedures as described in response to question 7, then such behaviour shall be deemed as illegal termination and the employee is entitled to the ‘double economic compensation’ (see question 15) or reinstatement.

 How, if at all, are collective agreements relevant to the termination of employment?

-Collective contracts may agree on remuneration, working time, rest and vacations, conditions for terminating and other matters, and are reached by employees and their employer via a process of mutual negotiation in accordance with the legal procedures.
+Collective contracts may agree on remuneration, working time, rest and vacations, conditions for termination and other matters.
+Such conditions are reached by employees and their employer via a process of mutual negotiation in accordance with legal procedure.
 In this way, the collective contract is binding on all the employees.
 To some extent, it will be relevant to the termination of employment.
-For example, if the employer fails to pay the remuneration stipulated by the collective contract and one employee resigns due to this fault of the employer, in that scenario there is a risk for the employer to pay economic compensations to the employees.
+For example, if the employer fails to pay the remuneration stipulated by the collective contract and one employee resigns due to this fault of the employer, in that scenario the employer is at risk of being liable to pay economic compensations to the employees.

-If an employer fails to go through such procedures, the termination will be deemed as illegal and the employer should bear the relevant liabilities (see question 8).
+If an employer fails to fulfil such procedures, the termination will be deemed as illegal and the employer should bear the relevant liabilities (see question 8).

 What protection from discrimination or harassment are workers entitled to in respect of the termination of employment?

-According to the existing laws and regulations of China, discrimination towards workers is forbidden in certain aspects.
-More specifically, the employees can bring a claim in the People’s Court if the employer:
+According to the existing laws and regulations of China, discrimination towards workers is forbidden in certain cases.
+More specifically, the employees can bring a claim to the People’s Court if the employer:

 A. Establishes discriminatory restrictions for the rural workers; or